ICT Systems policies and procedures

 Issues that are important but do not have an immediate effect on users will be triaged by notifying the DoA.
 She will decide on the urgency of the issue and allocate time and expertise to it determining the priority against other issues and the general business of the organisation.

 Any defects or problems with the fabric of the building should be notified to the DoA as soon as they become apparent.
 The building should be maintained securely with external doors shut and requiring a key for entry.
-Any local data that is critical to the business will be backed up to tape with copies taken off site and held in a secure place by a designated member of staff.
+Any local data that is critical to the business will be backed up with copies taken off site and held in a secure place by a designated member of staff.
 This policy is to ensure security of company assets.
 The DoA will decide on the urgency and importance of the issue and allocate the appropriate time and resources to them.
-In a case where the building becomes uninhabitable we will set up a temporary base in a room next door.
-Should damage to the internet connection be terminal, use cellphone 3G internet access from netbooks and laptops will keep workflow and telphone numbers will be diverted to cell 'phones.
+In a case where the building becomes uninhabitable we will set up a temporary base in at 36 Ashby Road.
+Should damage to the internet connection be terminal, use of cellphone 3G internet access from netbooks and laptops will keep workflow and telphone numbers will be diverted to cell 'phones.

 A disaster is a specific case of technical, human or physical failures that if unaddressed will halt or seriously impair the function of the business.
 The key risks are: